Toma1O6/Configuration/README.md

     public static MyConfig config;

     public MyMod() {
+        // Since 4.0 versions you can register the config instance easily like this: config = Configuration.registerSimpleYmlConfig(MyConfig.class);

+        // For older versions follow this patern
         // You can also use JSON/PROPERTIES config formats.
 More types may be supported in the future if needed ConfigHolder<MyConfig> configHolder = Configuration.registerConfig(MyConfig.class, ConfigFormats.YAML);
         config = configHolder.getConfigInstance();